 According to the “healthy hair experts” at Infusium 23, eating a well balanced diet is the key to unlocking beautiful hair.
-To put your best hair forward, incorporate these foods into your diet:
+To make hair grow faster – and put your best hair forward, incorporate these foods into your diet:

 Salmon is loaded with omega-3 fatty acids, vitamin B-12 and iron, all of which keep hair lustrous and strong and the scalp well moisturized so hair doesn’t appear dull and dry.